Retired Military Pay Cola CapsUpdated: May 31, 2020

 Update: Congress has repealed the Cost-of-living adjustments (COLA caps) for military retirees younger than age 62.
 New military entrants, after Jan.
 1, 2014, who may ultimately qualify will still be impacted.

-The Bipartisan Budget Act of 2013 (BBA) includes a provision that reduces working age military retirees’ annual cost-of-living adjustment (COLA) at one percentage point below annual inflation until they reach the age of 62.
-Full COLAs would be restored at age 62 however impacted retirees will never get back the money lost before the age of 62 under the new rules.
-Individual impact will vary based on the rate of inflation.
+The Bipartisan Budget Act of 2013 (BBA) includes a provision that reduces working-age military retirees’ annual cost-of-living adjustment (COLA) at one percentage point below annual inflation until they reach the age of 62.
+Full COLAs would be restored at age 62; however, impacted retirees will never get back the money lost before the age of 62 under the new rules.
+The individual impact will vary based on the rate of inflation.

 The military retiree COLA cap will be effective Dec.
 15th, 2015.
 Estimated savings to the Department of Defense is approximately $6.3 billion over the first decade the COLA cap is in effect.

-The bill does include a COLA “catch-up” phase where at age 62 there is a one-time adjustment to the retiree’s annual pay base.
-This will reset the COLA compensation to what it should have been at age 62 without the COLA caps in place Unfortunately the lost pay prior to age 62 will not be recouped.
+The bill does include a COLA “catch-up” phase where at age 62, there is a one-time adjustment to the retiree’s annual pay base.
+This will reset the COLA compensation to what it should have been at age 62 without the COLA caps.
+Unfortunately, the lost pay before age 62 will not be recouped.